 In this tradition-bound British colony, the most popular spectator sports are cricket, soccer, field hockey, and the not terribly genteel game of rugby.
 As you might expect, boating, yachting, and sailing are also popular.
 The Bermuda Department of Tourism can provide dates and venues for upcoming events.

 The Cup Match Cricket Festival is Bermuda's most passionately watched cricket event, with hundreds of viewers turning out to cheer on family members and friends.
 Conducted during late July or early August, it pairs Bermuda-based teams against one another.
-The event usually occurs at the headquarters of two of the island's approximately 30 cricket teams, either the St. George's Cricket Club, Willington Slip Road (tel.
-441/297-0374), or the Somerset Cricket Club, Broome Street off Somerset Road (tel.
-441/234-0327).
-Buy your tickets at the gate on the day of each event, and expect to pay between $12 and $20 per ticket for entrance to this long-standing Bermuda tradition.
+The event usually occurs at the headquarters of two of the island's approximately 30 cricket teams, either the St. George's Cricket Club, Willington Slip Road, or the Somerset Cricket Club, Broome Street off Somerset Road.
+Buy your tickets at the gate on the day of each event.
+For information about all events and tournaments contact the Bermuda Cricket Board (www.cricket.bm, tel.
+441/292-8958).

 Bermuda capitalizes on its geographical position in the mid-Atlantic to lure the yachting crowd.
 The racing season runs from March to November, with most races scheduled on weekends in the relatively calm waters of Bermuda's Great Sound.
 The best land vantage points include Spanish Point, the islands northeast of Somerset, and Hamilton Harbour.
 Shifting sightlines can make it confusing to watch races from land.
 Better views are available from the decks of privately owned boats that anchor near the edge of the racecourse, so it's good to befriend a private boat owner.
 Although the carefully choreographed regattas might be confusing to newcomers, the sight of a fleet of racing craft with spinnakers and pennants aloft is always exciting.